What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of fundraisers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of fundraisers is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
 Employment growth will be driven by the continued need of nonprofit organizations to collect donations in order to run their operations.

 Many nonprofit organizations are focusing on cultivating an online presence and are increasingly using social media for fundraising activities.
 As a result, social media platforms have created new avenues for fundraisers to connect with potential donors and to spread their organization’s message.